pranavmaske03/CVFS/README.md

 #### The above diagram indicates the file system layout on the hard disk.
 - The FileSystem is divided into four parts.

-  1. **Boot block:** Its a block of 1kb size which contains the information used to start the operating system.
+  - **Boot Block:** Its a block of 1kb size which contains the information used to start the operating system.
 When we press ON button of laptop or desktop the code from boot block gets executed.
+  - **Super Block:** Its a block of 1kb size which contains the information about whole file system.
+This block contains the information about total no. of Inodes, used Inodes, free Inodes, total no. of blocks free blocks, used blocks etc.
+  - **Disk Inode List Block (DILB):** It is a LinkedList of Inodes.
+Inode is considered as a structure which contains information about the file.
+For every file there is saperate Inode.
+Operating system will access the file by considering the content stored inside an Inode.
+  - Inode contains below in it -

+    1. Inode number.
+    2. Name of file.
+    3. Size of file (allocated memory).
+    4. Actual sizeof file (size of data).
+    5. Permission of that file.
+    6. Last access and modification time.
+    7. Link count.
+    8. Block number allocated to the file.

+  - **Data Block:** This is one of the biggest section of file system.
+The data contains the actual data that we stored inside the file.
+Each block from data block is of 1kb size (1024 bytes).
+Inside the data block there is no information about the file.

+    #### This concept of file system is applicable in any type of operating system.
+All the above information related to the hare disk only.